awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

    For an example, see [To create the build project \(AWS CLI\)](getting-started.md#getting-started-create-build-project-cli)\.

-1. Switch to the directory that contains the file you just saved, and run the `create-project` command again:
+1. Switch to the directory that contains the file you just saved, and run the create\-projectcommand again:

    ```
    aws codebuild create-project --cli-input-json file://create-project.json